AdaCore/spark2014/docs/lrm/source/introduction.rst

    formally, or because proof of these desired properties cannot be sufficiently automated.

 #.
-Formal verification is only cost-effective on a part of the codebase.
+Formal verification might be only cost-effective on a part of the codebase.
 (And
    it may be more cost-effective than testing on this part of the codebase.)

 Since the combination of formal verification and testing cannot guarantee the